Passed AWS Certified Solutions Architect Associate

 • Read the official documentation

-Compared to back then, there are now more non-official reference books and question books available, and
+Compared to back then, there are now many more reference books and practice questions available besides the official ones, and

-I feel that AWS certification has become much more well-known in the industry in just three years.
+I feel that the industry recognition of AWS certification has increased significantly in just three years.

 0